SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-20-state-of-blog-1yr.md

 ## Post Frequency

-I started out with a goal to be "weekend reading", posting about 1ce/week.
-I think I've achieved that, the average post frequency has been:
+I started out with a goal to be "weekend reading", i.e., posting about 1ce/week.
+I think I've achieved that, since the average post frequency has been:

 $$
 \mbox{Post Frequency} = \frac{477 \mbox{ days}}{124 \mbox{ posts}} = 3.85 \mbox{ days/post}